 However, this concept does not work the other way around.
-Therefore, you cannot only use any random verb, but also take its stem, and add the ending “-ung” and get the noun!
+Therefore, you cannot only use any random verb but also take its stem, add the ending “-ung” and get the noun!

-As you could hopefully see in this article, if you know the rules that apply to nouns with “-ung”, you can use this advantage for your everyday life in German.
+As you can hopefully see in this article, if you know the rules that apply to nouns with “-ung”, you can use this advantage for your everyday life in German.

 Hi there!
 Though I provide all blog content for free, your support will be very much appreciated. 🙂